DevSnicket/eunice/javascript/README.md

 yarn eunice
 ```

+This GitHub repository is named eunice-javascript, but the NPM package contained is called just eunice.
+This stops the main eunice repository from being JavaScript specific (e.g. for multiple analysis sources and programming languages), but gives this package a shorter name.

 ## Processing
 From the processors available in [eunice-processors](https://github.com/DevSnicket/eunice-processors
 ), this package runs the following automatically, the same processing as Eunice uses when analyzing itself: